 Summers always mean cobblers around our house.
 It’s hard to pick a favorite, but I think fresh peach cobbler probably gets the vote most often when I ask which cobbler my family would like for dessert.

-Being from Georgia, we just can’t wait for fresh peaches to reach their peak so we can enjoy peach cobblers.
+Being from Georgia, we just can’t wait for fresh peaches to reach their peak so we can enjoy Grandmother’s peach cobbler recipe.
 Their heady scent completely envelopes you as you walk into the grocery store, the farmer’s market, or even up to the back of the farmer’s pickup truck alongside the road.

 The peaches you find on the back of that farmer’s pickup truck are some of the best, ya know.
 They are usually full, soft, and just bursting with juice as you bite into them.
 Perfect for any number of peach dishes or just for eating right then and there on the side of the road.

 I remember stopping by with my Grandmother as she’d buy baskets and baskets of peaches during the summer.
 Along with making peach preserves and any number of other peach dishes, she’d always make a fresh peach cobbler for supper.
 A lattice-topped, double crust sensation filled with rich and buttery peaches.

 You’ll start with the freshest peaches you can find.
 However, if you have a craving for peach cobbler when peaches aren’t in season, you can always use frozen or canned peaches instead.
 You’ll just want to be sure that you drain them from any syrup they may have been packaged in since you’ll be making the filling for this peach cobbler based on Grandmother’s time tested recipe.
 Otherwise, they might be too sweet.

 For fresh peaches, you want to peel and slice them and place into a large saucepan.

 Add your sugar to the peaches in your saucepan.

 And then you’ll add a little flour to thicken up the syrup with the peaches as you cook them.